PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 These people are going to respond best to direct offers.
-They know what you offer so just need a push to take a chance on you over a competitor.
+They know what you offer so they just need a push to take a chance on you instead of your competitor.
 Offering a discount is a very effective push.

 They know their problem and they know what the solution is.
-However, they’re yet to have found a product that solves the problem.
+They just haven’t found a product that solves the problem.

-You’ve got to show the users why your product is better than others on the market.
+You’ve got to show them why your product is better than others on the market.
 Offer proof and evidence of why your solution is so amazing.

 They know they have a problem, but aren’t aware of the solution.

-These guys are looking for help in solving a problem.
+These guys are looking for help solving their problem.
 Content that exacerbates their anxiety and presents the solution is ideal.